bennadel/FeatureFlagsBookApp/README.md

 The majority of feature flags that I use are Boolean types that conditionally enable new feature experiments and performance improvements.
 For these types of flags, a finite set of variants along with a percent-based distribution makes a lot of sense &mdash; it allows you to incrementally roll-out a new feature; and, to react quickly to any early signs of a problem.

 For some types of _operational_ feature flags, however, dealing with a finite set of variants and a percent-based allocation feels unnatural.
-In those cases, a little more flexibility creates better developer ergonomics.
+In those cases, a little more flexibility creates for better developer ergonomics.

 To enable this kind of flexibility, each feature flag (and rule) will have a `resolution` type.
 This `resolution` type can be one of three flavors: